theaulait/unit-2/lessons/10_Threads.md

 ### Exercises (Afternoon)

-1. Implement the 5-second guess limit using a Service.
-2. Implement the 5-second guess limit using an AsyncTask.
+1. Implement the 5-second guess limit using an AsyncTask.
-3. Implement the 5-second guess limit using a CountDownTimer.
+1. Implement the 5-second guess limit using a CountDownTimer.
-4. Using the CountDownTimer, update the UI so that it displays how many seconds remain to guess a number.
+1. Using the CountDownTimer, update the UI so that it displays how many seconds remain to guess a number.

 ### Assessment